-People with social phobia become very anxious and self-conscious in everyday social situations.
+People with social anxiety become very anxious and self-conscious in everyday social situations.
 They have an intense, persistent, and chronic fear of being watched and judged by others, and of doing things that will embarrass them.
 They can worry for days or weeks before a dreaded situation.
 This fear may become so severe that it interferes with work, school, and other ordinary activities, and can make it hard to make and keep friends.

-Physical symptoms that often occur with social phobia include:
+Physical symptoms that often occur include:

 The goal of treatment is to help you function effectively.
 The success of the treatment usually depends on the severity of the phobia.

-Behavioral treatment appears to have long-lasting benefits.
+Behavioral treatment may have long-lasting benefits: